hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

 * In the top-left corner of the Debian Linux Desktop, click on *Activities* and type *displays* in the search box.
 * Open the *Displays* settings to select a convenient display resolution.
   * If you choose a too high resolution, the *VirtualBox VM* window will turn black and jump back to the original resolution after 15-30 seconds.
-  * Consider also to turn on *Night Light* to preserve your eye vision.
+  * Consider also turning on *Night Light* to preserve your eye vision.
 * *Apply* the changes and close the *Displays* settings.

 (linux-terminal)=